-Moving between the two set pins, tighten both ensuring that equal pressure is applied to each set pin in turn.
+Moving between the two set pins, tighten both

 2.2.5 Coupler Bellows

 For adjoining tubes on 3 and 4 module heaters, locate and position the coupler (Q) onto the ends of the tubes after firstly positioning a clamp on both ends.
 Slide each clamp onto the bellow ends.